emmaraymaker/CEN3031_Project/Sprint2.md

 List unit tests for backend

-Add documentation for your backend API
+Documentation for the backend API

 MemberList

   Functions:
     searchMember(UID) (member, error)
     Searches through the list of members and returns the first one with the proper user id.

     addMember(UID, Name, Phone, Email, Lister status, Tenant status) Adds a member to the list.
     Currently the implementation does not have proper checks on the input, later iterations should check the arguments for validity.

     removeMember(UID)
     Removes a member from the list, returns nothing.

     Later implementations might return whether the member was successfully removed or not.

 ListingSet

   Functions:
     searchListing(LID) (member, error)
     Searches through the set of listings and returns the first one with the proper listing id.

-addListing(LID, location, Price, genderPreference, smokerFriendly, petFriendly) Adds a Listing to the set.
+    addListing(LID, location, Price, genderPreference, smokerFriendly, petFriendly)
+    Adds a Listing to the set.
     Currently the implementation does not have proper checks on the input, later iterations should check the arguments for validity.

     removeListing(LID)
     Removes a List from the set, returns nothing.

     Later implementations might return whether the Listing was successfully removed or not.